 - incorporation of networking and cross-fertilisation to benefit the stakeholders of Islamic banks.

 The adoption of VBI by AmBank Islamic is expected to result in better facilitation of entrepreneurship, community well-being, sustainable environment and economic growth, which are very much aligned with shareholders’ focus on sustainable and long term returns.

 “The inherent principles of fairness and social responsibility which are intrinsically linked to being Shariah compliant, are poised to support the demand for value-based banking.
 Financial stability, sustainable ecosystem, efficient use of resources and innovation to create new market opportunity resonate with the increase in society’s consciousness and thus present an enormous opportunity for Islamic finance.”

 CEO, AmBank Islamic Berhad

 VBI is part of AmBank Group’s sustainability agenda.
-Out of AmBank Group’s 10 material sustainability matters, financial inclusion and responsible lending would be driven from the lens of VBI.
+Out of AmBank Group’s 10 material sustainability matters, Responsible Lending and Source of Funds would be driven from the lens of VBI.
 To this end, AmBank Islamic has put in motion several initiatives in its quest to integrate VBI principles into its practices, conduct and offerings as it seeks new customers, market share and boost its bottom line.